Nalhin/factory.io/README.md

 ### Computed

-Computed properties should be provided as functions.
-They have access to the object after props are already assigned.
+Computed properties should be provided as functions or nested objects.
+They can reference the main object(after mixins and props are assigned).

 ```ts
 const userFactory = new Factory(User)